Fair Cake-Cutting in Practice: Related Literature

 \paragraph{\textbf{Different desiderata}} In some experiments, the main research question is \emph{what desiderata are more important to users?} Early experiments checked this question in the simple setting of dividing money (a homogeneous resource).
 Many experiments check whether, in an inherently unfair game such as the ultimatum game, subjects prefer to accept an unfair offer than to accept nothing \citep{guth1995ultimatum,lopomo2001,guth2003}.

 Other experiments check whether, when dividing money among others, people prefer a fair inefficient division to an unfair division that is more efficient \citep{engelmann2004inequality,fehr2006inequality,herreiner2007distributing}.
 It was found that such preferences depend on psychological and cultural factors (e.g. economics students choose differently than law students).
+Later experiments asked similar questions in more complex settings, involving allocation of indivisible objects \citep{herreiner2009,herreiner2010inequality}.
+These findings are orthogonal to our experiment, in which the fairness desiderata are fixed and the goal is to check which procedure attains them most efficiently.